singodiyashubham87/emoji-decode-using-amazon-q/README.md

    - SSH into the EC2 instance.
    - Install Python, Gunicorn, and Nginx.
    - Set up a Gunicorn service for FastAPI.
-   - Configure Nginx for reverse proxy and SSL.
+   - Configure Nginx for reverse proxy and Ngrok for tunnelling.

 ### 2. Frontend (React + Vite + Tailwind)